JINSCOP/ngx-app-frame/docs/articles/install-into-existing.md

 <div class="note note-info">
   <div class="note-title">Adding into existing page</div>
   <div class="note-body">
-    In case you already have some code on your page and want to mix it with oliveui components you would need to place your page code inside of the oliveui layout.
+    In case you already have some code on your page and want to mix it with ngx-app-frame components you would need to place your page code inside of the ngx-app-frame layout.
-    `<nb-layout></nb-layout>` is a required root component for oliveui to work.
+    `<nb-layout></nb-layout>` is a required root component for ngx-app-frame to work.
   </div>
 </div>
 <hr>